Why Regex Fails for Scripture Input

 It’s plumbing.

-BibleBridge provides a server-side Canonical Reference Resolution Engine designed specifically for this problem — so you can focus on building features instead of defending against malformed strings.
+BibleBridge provides the Deterministic Reference Integrity Engine designed specifically for this problem — so you can focus on building features instead of defending against malformed strings.

 curl --get https://holybible.dev/api/resolve \